John Cunningham (Gaelic footballer)

 John Cunningham is an Irish former Gaelic footballer who played for Na Cealla Beaga and the Donegal county team.

 He won the 1987 All-Ireland Under-21 Football Championship with Donegal.

 He returned from London ahead of the 1990 Ulster Senior Football Championship.
 He played in the final against Armagh, which Donegal won.

 He was a panellist on the day of the 1992 All-Ireland Senior Football Championship Final but did not play.
 He had lost his place in the team following his team's Ulster final win.

-He has also managed his club.
+Cunningham has also managed his club over many years.
 And he has been chairman.